Symmetry Breaking and Phase Transitions in Random Non-Commutative Geometries and Related Random-Matrix Ensembles: The asymptotic spectral measures for and geometries

 We have thus found a unique solution for any value of the coupling constant \(g\) with a critical value \(g_{-,\mathrm{cr}}=-4\sqrt{2}\) as the boundary between the 2-cut and 1-cut symmetric solutions.
 Up to corrections of calculation errors, the 1-cut and 2-cut solutions above (with the critical coupling constant separating the two) coincide with the findings of Khalkhali and Pagliaroli.
 At the critical value, the two solutions are identical

 The uniqueness of the solution implies that the equilibrium density is equal to the expected density of states \(\rho_{-,g}(\lambda)= \mathbb{E}\left[\rho_{\Lambda}(\lambda)\right]\) as \(N\to \infty\).
 In Figure~\ref{fig_01_rho} the equilibrium density is plotted for some values of the coupling constant.
-For \(g\gg 0\) the density has a single peak with maximum value at \(\lambda=0\).
+For large positive values \(g > 0\) the density has a single peak with maximum value at \(\lambda=0\).
 Decreasing the coupling constant close to \(g=0\), the density starts to develop a symmetric double peak.
 The latter becomes more pronounced for negative coupling constants until one reaches the critical coupling constant where the density becomes zero at the center \(\lambda=0\) and the 1-cut solution is replaced by a 2-cut solution.
-For \(g\ll 4 \sqrt{2}\) the two intervals of the support are separated by a growing interval where the density vanishes identically (see right graph in Figure~\ref{fig_01_m2} which shows how the support changes with the coupling constant).\\ The left graph in Figure~\ref{fig_01_m2} shows how \(m_2\equiv \frac{1}{N}\mathbb{E}[\mathrm{tr}\ H^2]\) depends on the coupling constant.
+If the coupling constant \(g\) is much smaller than the critical value \(4 \sqrt{2}\) then the two intervals of the support are separated by a growing interval where the density vanishes identically (see right graph in Figure~\ref{fig_01_m2} which shows how the support changes with the coupling constant).\\ The left graph in Figure~\ref{fig_01_m2} shows how \(m_2\equiv \frac{1}{N}\mathbb{E}[\mathrm{tr}\ H^2]\) depends on the coupling constant.
 Note that the crossover from the 1-cut to the 2-cut solution at \(g=-4\sqrt{2}\) is continuous with a continuous first derivative.
 A direct calculation shows that higher derivatives are not continuous.
 As a result, this crossover is formally a third-order phase transition.